What’s A Virtual Fence & Which One Is Best?

 Popular virtual fence brands: A comparison

 To better understand the different types of virtual fences and their, well, differences, let’s compare two popular brands: the SpotOn Virtual Smart Fence and the Tractive GPS Virtual Fence.
 Because no two virtual fences are exactly the same.

 Tractive GPS Virtual Fence

 The Tractive GPS Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
 Pet parents receive an alert anytime their furry friend leaves the Virtual Fence boundary, and can immediately track their pet in real-time with the LIVE tracking feature.
-The Tractive GPS also has a sound option and light option, plus cool features like activity monitoring for pets.
-Learn all about the Tractive GPS Virtual Fence.
+The Tractive GPS also has a sound option and light option, plus cool features like activity & sleep monitoring for pets.